Root Canal Vs Extraction: What’s The Difference?

-If you have a deep cavity or cracked tooth, your dentist may suggest a root canal or extraction combat the problem.
+If you have a deep cavity or cracked tooth, your dentist may suggest a root canal or extraction to combat the problem.
 The severity of the injury to your tooth will determine which procedure you need to undergo.
 Although they are often thought of as interchangeable, root canals and extractions are very different procedures with their own pros and cons.

 What is a root canal?